Module 9: Boost business with breeding

 Reviewing the breeding objective

 Don’t set and forget a breeding objective based on the assumption all things will remain equal.
-Markets and circumstances change and its important to stay abreast of what’s driving profit and respond accordingly.
+Markets and circumstances change and it’s important to stay abreast of what’s driving profit and respond accordingly.
 While breeding is a long-term activity and it’s not advisable to change direction regularly, it is important to adjust targets as progress and circumstances change.